 Trans-Atlantic Trade and Investment Partnership

 As we consider new trade accords with our biggest commercial partners, Europe calls out for attention.
-Indeed, the European Union is by far America’s largest international economic partner.
+Indeed, the European Union is by far America’s largest commercial partner.

 For too long, the United States has ignored the untapped potential of its ties to the world’s other economic colossus.
 For the sake of jobs and growth, it’s time to turn that around.